apache/dolphinscheduler/docs/docs/en/guide/task/flink.md

 - **The class of main function**: The **full path** of Main Class, the entry point of the Flink program.
 - **Main jar package**: The jar package of the Flink program (upload by Resource Center).
 - **Deployment mode**: Support 2 deployment modes: cluster and local.
+- **Initialization script**: Script file to initialize session context.
+- **Script**: The sql script file developed by the user that should be executed.
 - **Flink version**: Select version according to the execution env.
 - **Task name** (optional): Flink task name.
 - **JobManager memory size**: Used to set the size of jobManager memories, which can be set according to the actual production environment.